AdityaNikhate/LinkedIn-Clone/README.md

 # LinkedIn-Clone
-Creating a LinkedIn Clone using NEXT JS
+Creating a LinkedIn Clone using NEXT.JS